mohdashad/Scalable-User-Service/README.md

 ## **Introduction**

-This is the backend server for the book exchnage application.
+The is Micro service for the User.
 It is built using Express.js and MongoDB to provide RESTful APIs for managing data, authentication, and other backend logic.

 ---